Now accepting project abstracts from organizations interested in hosting a 2019-21 Emerging Leader Fellow! Learn more.

 What is the salary for the Emerging Leader Fellowship?
 Does the award include benefits and, if so, what kind?

-The Fellowship award goes directly to the host organization and includes funds for the Fellow’s salary (typically $45,000 for Fellows with undergraduate degrees and $55,000 for those with graduate degrees), benefits, and taxes.
-Stoneleigh also provides up to $2,000 for professional development expenses annually.
+The Fellowship award goes directly to the host organization and includes funds for the Fellow’s salary (typically $55,000), benefits, and taxes.
+Stoneleigh also provides up to $2,500 for professional development expenses annually.
 All final budgets are approved by Stoneleigh.

 In addition to financial support, we provide Fellows with the connections and exposure to advance their project goals and promote their professional development.
 For example, we intentionally foster a sense of community among our current and former Fellows and provide opportunities to exchange ideas across disciplines and substantive focus areas.
 We also offer opportunities to disseminate findings to other funders and influencers, both locally and nationally.